 An insurer is a person or entity that:

-- Does so otherwise than as an insurance intermediary (for example, brokers), and
+- Does so other than as an insurance intermediary (for example, brokers).

-- Is either authorised under the Insurance Act 1973 (Cth) to carry on insurance business, or registered under the Life Insurance Act 1995 (Cth)
+- Is either authorised under the Insurance Act 1973 (Cth) to carry on an insurance business, or registered under the Life Insurance Act 1995 (Cth).

-Insurers must be registered in Victoria under the Duties Act 2000 (the Act).
+Insurers offering general insurance in Victoria under the Duties Act 2000 (the Act) must register with us.